itIsJim/EatThis/README.md

 Follow the step-by-step guide to set up your API key for your local system.
 Or you can simply set up your API key in a `.env` file in the `eat-this-back` of the project, as `OPENAI_API_KEY=sk-...`.

 If you are using the `.env` file, make sure to add the `.env` file to your `.gitignore` file to avoid exposing your API key to the public.
-If the above-mentioned method does not work, please follow the OpenAI API documentation to set up your API key.
+If the using .env does not work, please follow the OpenAI API documentation to set up your API key.

 ###### MacOS